JayPi4c/.github/README.md

 # Welcome!

 This page contains a collection of my more or less maintened projects.
-It's mostly for me to have a collection of all my projects in one place, but you are welcome to look around.
+It's mostly for me to have an overview of all my projects in one place, but you are welcome to look around.

 ## About me